21 Tips to develop self-confidence and self-esteem

 Practice and focus on your strengths as much as possible.

-This helps you build a solid foundation of success and strengthens your body of “proof.”
+This helps you build a solid foundation for success and strengthens your body of “proof.”

 - Self-confidence based on a belief in your competence, ability to learn and solve problems, as well as your self-worth.